 - Sde: The sde user owns the geodatabase system objects.
 ArcGIS Server Cloud Builder on Amazon Web Services sets the password for this account to be the same as the password you provide for the ArcGIS Server site administrator.

-SQL Server RDS instances created with Cloud Builder or an Esri CloudFormation template do not have mirroring enabled by default.
+SQL Server RDS instances created with the Esri CloudFormation template do not have mirroring enabled by default.
 If you require this functionality, you must manually enable it.

-If you manually create your site using the Amazon Web Services console and want to use SQL Server RDS for data storage, you need to do the following to get your geodatabase set up:
+If you create your site using the AWS Management Console and want to use SQL Server RDS for data storage, you need to do the following to get your geodatabase set up:

 - Use SQL Server Management Studio or TSQL to create a database.